-How to Train Your Dog Basic Commands: The Hairy Trinity
+How to Train Your Dog Basic Commands (The Hairy Trinity)

 It’s probably just a matter of miscommunication.
 Cross-cultural communications can be a challenge with humans and, with dogs, it can be like Kilimanjaro.
-Thousands of years of genetic programming has dogs poised and ready to please you.
+Thousands of years of genetic programming have dogs poised and ready to please you.

-Anatomy of a Command
+Anatomy of A Command

 Presenting Your Command

-Tone also makes a difference to your pup’s understanding.
+Tone also makes a difference in your pup’s understanding.
 If you shout the command one time then whisper it another, your dog will, in essence, need to learn that these two commands mean the same thing.

 PRO TIP: Because dogs are often more visual than verbal, pairing hand signals with commands can help your fur-footed friend recognize commands more quickly.
 Check this out for more on canine body language.